Death259/Audio-Waveform-Generator/README.md

    - **Smoothing**: Control detail (10 = very detailed, 200 = very smooth)
    - **Opacity**: Adjust transparency (0-100%)

-3. **Generate & Download**
+3. **Generate & Export**
    - Click "🎨 Generate Waveform" to create your visualization
    - Click "💾 Download PNG" to save to your device
+   - Click "📋 Copy to Clipboard" to paste directly into other apps
    - Use Undo/Redo buttons to step through changes
-   - Toggle Dark Mode for comfortable viewing in any lighting
+   - Toggle Dark Mode with the 🌙/☀️ button (or it auto-detects your OS preference)

 ## 🎨 Waveform Styles